 • Has adequate self-esteem.

-• Achieve a lot in life.
+• Achieves a lot in life.

 How to learn to read quickly?

 • Read only useful books.
-For example, if you want to be successful businessman, study autobiographies of talented entrepreneurs.
-You will benefit from the story of Steve Jobs, which tells about the difficult fate of a man who made a breakthrough in the field information technologies(by the way, he was not distinguished by discipline and was a rebel in his youth.
+For example, if you want to become successful businessman, study the autobiographies of talented entrepreneurs.
+You will find the story of Steve Jobs useful, which tells about the difficult fate of a man who made a breakthrough in the field information technologies(by the way, he was not distinguished by discipline and was a rebel in his youth.
 However, this did not prevent the implementation of his ideas).
-It also makes sense to read Adam Smith, namely his work An Inquiry into the Nature and Causes of the Wealth of Nations.
-It tells in detail how the capitalist system functions, what its main problem is, and crises of overproduction have already been predicted.
+It also makes sense to read Adam Smith, namely his work “An Inquiry into the Nature and Causes of the Wealth of Nations.”
+It talks in detail about how the capitalist system functions, what its main problem is, and crises of overproduction have already been predicted.

 • Before reading the paper volume, flip through it and read the table of contents.
 This way you will be guided through the main sections of the book.

-Qualitative perception of information is the key to success
+High-quality perception of information is the key to success

-Is oratory necessary today?
+Is public speaking necessary today?

 • audio courses;